Pop Culture Madness!

 The Olympic Village used at Lake Placid 1980 Olympics became, and is, a functioning prison.

-The mother of a 9-week-old child, Azaria Chamberlain, that went missing in 1980 insisted that a dingo took her baby.
-Six years after being convicted of murder and sentenced to life in prison, the child's jacket was found in a dingo lair.
+The mother of a 9-week-old child, Azaria Chamberlain, who went missing in 1980, insisted that a dingo took her baby.
+Six years after being convicted of murder and sentenced to life in prison, the child’s jacket was found in a dingo lair.
 In 2012, it was officially ruled that a dingo had taken and killed the child.

 Saudia Flight 163 made a successful emergency landing after the plane caught fire, but all 301 people on board died because the captain did not immediately order an emergency evacuation.

-Cannibal Holocaust - a movie was made in 1980 that was so graphic and realistic that the director, Ruggero Deodato, was arrested on charges of making a snuff film.
+Cannibal Holocaust – a movie made in 1980 that was so graphic and realistic that the director, Ruggero Deodato, was arrested for making a “snuff” film – filming actual human deaths.

 A Washington Post reporter named Janet Cooke fabricated a story about an 8-year-old heroin addict in 1980.
 The story, Jimmy's World, won a Pulitzer Prize, which she returned once the editors outed her.

-In 2010, Japanese welfare officials went to check on a 111-year old man, the family refused to let them see him.
+In 2010, Japanese welfare officials went to check on a 111-year-old man, but the family refused to let them see him.
 Returning with police, they found his mummified corpse still wearing pajamas.
-The man had died in 1980, but the family hid his death so they could continue to collect his pension.
+The man had died in 1980, but the family hid his death to continue collecting his pension.

-Upon arrival in Tokyo for Wings' highly anticipated 1980 sold out tour, Paul McCartney was arrested at the airport after a search of his luggage revealed 219 grams of marijuana.
-The tour was cancelled and McCartney spent nine days in jail.
+Upon arrival in Tokyo for Wings’ highly anticipated 1980 sold-out tour, Paul McCartney was arrested at the airport after a search of his luggage revealed 219 grams of marijuana.
+The tour was canceled, and McCartney spent nine days in jail.

 Rock Star Murder: John Lennon was shot and killed by a "fan" - Mark David Chapman.